top of page

 After completing my Master's degree in 2020, I founded Open Futures, an artistic and research program bridging arts, future and sustainability.
 Open Futures took place from 10 November 2021 to 22 January 2022 in collaboration with three cultural institutions – Shedhalle, Gessnerallee, and Tanzhaus – and the Newrope Lab of the ETH/D-ARCH.

 In 2021, I have been hired as a part-time specialist in foresight at the Competence Centre in Sustainability of the University of Lausanne, and accompanied the Greater Geneva Region in the development of its action plan in favour of an ecological transition.
-Next to that, I've also taught sessions and design workshops (EPFL Climate and Sustainability Action Week, Salon Fütür).
+In 2022, we developed sustainable futures for and with the 60 members of the Assembly of Transition of

-I have also tought sessions and design workshops on sustainability in an intersectional perspective, in the cultural field (KOSMOS, art mediators yearly network meeting in Kanton Aargau, Migros m2act) and beyond (Institute of Natural Resource Sciences at Zurich University of Applied Sciences, Kennedy Foundation's Youth Ambassador Annual Conference).
+Finally, I have tought sessions and design workshops on sustainability, in the cultural field (KOSMOS, art mediators yearly network meeting in Kanton Aargau, Migros m2act) and beyond (EPFL Climate and Sustainability Action Week, Institute of Natural Resource Sciences at Zurich University of Applied Sciences, Kennedy Foundation's Youth Ambassador Annual Conference).

 Each of our actions today is determined by our more or less conscious